mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 <a name="Create_Subclass_of_the_View_You_Want_To_Extend" />

-## Create a Subclass of The View You Want to Extend
+## Create a Subclass of the View You Want to Extend

 Create a subclass from `StackLayout`, name it `ToggleButton`, it holds two children: `Label` and `BoxView`, the following diagram illustrates the control outline:

 ![](custom-controls-images/togglebutton-layout.png "Togle bar control outline")

 When the label is tapped, the selection state is mutated.
 The visual state is defined by the `TextColor` property of the Label and the `Color` property of the BoxView,